automl/amltk/CONTRIBUTING.md

 reach out in the PR comments and we will be happy to assist!

 ## Code Quality
 To ensure a consistent code quality and to reduce noise in the PR, there are a selection of code quality tools that run.

+### Pre-commit - Quality Enforcer
 These will be run automatically before a commit can be done with [`pre-commit`](https://pre-commit.com/).
 The configuration for this can be found in `.pre-commit-config.yaml`.
 All of these can be manually triggered using `just check`.

+### Ruff - Code Linting
 The primary linter we use is [`ruff`](https://github.com/charliermarsh/ruff), an amazingly fast python code linter which subsumes many previously used linters like, `pylint`, `flake8`, `pep8`, and even import sorters like `isort`.
 This also includes automatic fixes for many of the smaller problems that occur.
 The fixes can be done with `just fix`.

+### Mypy - Static Type Checking
 This codebase also relies heavily on pythons `typing` and [`mypy`](https://mypy.readthedocs.io/en/stable/) to ensure correctness across modules.
 Running this standalone on all files can take some time so we don't require you to run this, our automated testers will.
 If you wish to do so manually, then use `just check-types`.
-This is often an area of contention but typing alone means many redundant tests can be removed and ensures code is likely to remain working together even after being changed, letting you know if this is no longer the case.

 If any of the typing concepts are confusing, now is a good chance to learn and we would be happy to assist in helping properly type your PR if things do not work.
 If all else fails, please feel free to introduce a `# type: ignore` to tell `mypy` to shut up **along with a description to why it is there**.
 This will help future contributors and maintainers understand the reasons behind these ignores.
 You can find a cheatsheet for basic mypy type hinting [here](https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html#cheat-sheet-py3).

+### Black - Code Formatiing
 Lastly, we use [`black`](https://github.com/psf/black) which is a python code formatter.
 This will not change any logical meaning of your python code but simply format it in a consistent manner so that the code is consistent and follows the same standards.
 This can be run with `just fix`.

 ## Git workflow
-We follow a _PR into trunk_ development cycle, in which all development is done in feature branches and the merged into `main`.
+We follow a _PR into trunk_ development flow (whatever that's meant to be called), in which all development is done in feature branches and the merged into `main`.
 The reason for feature branches is to allow multiple maintainers to actively work on `amltk` without interfering.
-Others familiar with a `main` and `development` branch may notice the lack of a `development` branch here.
-This is an intentional decision to reduce maintence overhead of constant merging of `main` and `development` to ensure they remain in-sync, allowing us to push changes faster.

 ## Documentation
 The documentation is handled by [`mkdocs-material`](https://squidfunk.github.io/mkdocs-material/)